Step Two (A)

 Click on that and you are taken to a new window (see below) showing the value of that variable under the base case from 2005 to 2045.
 The data for years 2005 to 2019 are actual as reported by that country.
 Values for subsequent years are the current forecast under the Global Demographics Ltd.’s master model.

-If you have made no changes yet, then the first two rows will be the same. (current scenario is also the base case) and the chart will show just one line. (the values in the blue line are explained below)
+If you have made no changes yet, then the ‘revised’ column (highlighted in yellow) will be empty. (current scenario is also the base case) and the chart will show just one line.

 Entering Forecast Values

-You then enter values in the blue row for future years.
-You can:
+You then enter values in the yellow column for future years.

 enter a value for every year

 enter a value for selected years (which can, if you want, just be the last year (2045)) then click on the button ‘fill between points if blank’ and the model will put values in the intervening blank cells assuming a linear trend between those two points.